-A recent set of papers using experimental or quasi-experimental evidence also finds strong effects of neighborhoods on child outcomes.
+So, why is this interesting?
 Chyn (2018) shows that children of families forced to relocate out of demolished public housing projects in Chicago are more likely to be employed and earn more in young adulthood than peer children of nearby public housing that was not demolished.
-Chetty, Hendren, and Katz (2016) evaluate the impact of the Moving To Opportunity (MTO) program on adult earnings of children.
+Chetty, Hendren, and Katz (2016), hereafter CHK, evaluate the impact of the Moving To Opportunity (MTO) program on adult earnings of children.
 MTO was an experiment undertaken in the 1990s that randomly assigned a group of households with children eligible to live in low income housing projects in five U.S. cities to three different groups: (i) a treatment group that received a Section 8 housing voucher that in the first year could be applied only in Census tracts with a poverty rate under 10% and could be applied unconditionally thereafter, (ii) a second treatment group that received a comparable Section 8 housing voucher with no location restriction attached, and (iii) a control group that received no voucher.
-Chetty, Hendren, and Katz (2016), hereafter CHK, show that children under the age of 13 from the group that received the location-restricted voucher experienced a \$3,477 annual increase in adult earnings relative to the control group.
+CHK show that children under the age of 13 from the group that received the location-restricted voucher experienced a \$3,477 annual increase in adult earnings relative to the control group.

 Given this evidence, it may seem reasonable to ask if public policy should steer low-income households away from neighborhoods that might be detrimental to child outcomes and towards neighborhoods that might improve child outcomes.
-A public policy that achieves this goal may be implemented, in part, by restricting the locations in which housing vouchers may be applied.
-Low-income households that receive a location-restricted housing voucher would only be able to use the voucher to pay rent in a pre-determined set of neighborhoods that are expected to improve child outcomes.
-Bergman, Chetty, DeLuca, Hendren, Katz, and Palmer (2019) are running a large experiment in Seattle in which randomly selected house-holds receive location-restricted housing vouchers.
-The voucher-eligible locations consist of the top third of Opportunity Atlas Census tracts, which (loosely speaking) are the tracts where child income as an adult is expected to be largest conditional on parental income.1
+One way to achieve this goal may be to provide counseling and assistance to both renters and landlords to reduce barriers voucher recipients face in moving to neighborhoods that improve child outcomes.
+This is the approach taken by Bergman, Chetty, DeLuca, Hendren, Katz, and Palmer (2019) who are currently running a large-scale experiment to this effect in Seattle.
+A different policy may be to simply restrict the locations in which housing vouchers may be applied.
+Low-income households that receive a location-restricted housing voucher would only be able to use the voucher to pay rent in a pre-determined set of neighborhoods.